wb14123/blog/jekyll/_posts/2020-10-06-Understand-Liveness-and-Fairness-in-TLA.markdown

 Spec == Init /\ [][Next]_state
 ```

 The specification defines what's the possible states and steps of the system.
 This is **safety property** which defines what a system can do.
 If we want to use TLC to check anything about this system, we need to select "Temporal formula" under "What is the behavior spec" and put "Spec" in it.
-For example, if we want to check `state` is always be one of `a`, `b` or `c`.
-We can check this formula in TLC as an invariance:
+For example, if we want to check that `state` is always one of `a`, `b` or `c`.
+We can check this formula in TLC as an invariant:

 ```
 state \in {"a", "b", "c"}